lmfit/uncertainties/doc/index.rst

   >>> sin(2*x)  # In a Python shell, "print" is optional 0.90929742682568171+/-0.083229367309428481

-Thus, existing calculation code designed for real numbers can be run with numbers with uncertainties with no or little modification.
+Thus, existing calculation code designed for floats can be run with numbers with uncertainties with no or little modification.

 .. index:: correlations; simple example